OlaSuaifan93/Test_repo/app_explanation.md

 *   **Design and Focus**:
     *   The sources indicate that `home.html` is **"just a simple page HTML page with all the fields"**, emphasizing that the focus is on functionality rather than elaborate UI design.
 The UI part is generally considered the work of a front-end engineer,.

+  _________
+AWS Deployment:

+AWS Elastic Beanstalk

+AWS Elastic Beanstalk is a service that simplifies the deployment and management of applications in the AWS Cloud.
+It abstracts the underlying infrastructure, allowing developers to focus on writing code rather than managing servers and other resources.